V1n1c1uz/All-Hello-World/README.md

 - [x] **PHP**
  is a general-purpose scripting language geared towards web development.
  PHP code is usually processed on a web server by a PHP interpreter implemented as a module

+- [x] **PYTHON**
+ Python is an interpreted high-level general-purpose programming language.
+Its design philosophy emphasizes code readability with its use of significant indentation.
+Its language constructs as well as its object-oriented approach aim to help programmers write clear, logical code for small and large-scale projects.